Helping students prepare for online tests and exams.

-It is important for students to know what knowledge they are expected to demonstrate in their online test.
-Setting clear expectations may help alleviate stress and anxiety and potentially decrease the likelihood of poor academic practice.
+It is important for students to know what knowledge they are expected to demonstrate in their online test/exam.
+Set clear expectations to help alleviate stress and anxiety and potentially decrease the likelihood of poor academic practice.

-- Give plenty of warning when the test will be.
+- Give plenty of warning when the assessment will be.

-- Avoid introducing any new material during the test.
+- Avoid introducing any new material during the assessment.

 - Clearly set out your expectations for the assessment in the question instructions.